peyoot/pvpn/README.md

 Change log:
 ----
-2016  pvpn_init finished. it support both openvpn over stunnel4 , and strongswan, but use seperate PKI CA. we'll try to use one PKI for both in install_vpn.sh.
+2016  pvpn_init finished. it support both openvpn over stunnel4 , and strongswan, but use seperate PKI CA.

-2019 add install_vpn.sh <br>
+2019 add install_vpn.sh It use openvpn and EASYRSA3.
+The goal is to use same PKI certs for both openvpn and strongswan<br>
 20191108  Openvpn over stunnel4 pass test.